 Cut 6-inch circles of puff pastry dough (use a small plate as a guide — you should get 3 rounds per sheet).
-If you like a little crunchy texture, press or roll a sprinkling of turbinado sugar into the surface of the puff pastry before proceeding.
-Keep the circles chilled until you are ready to make your pies.
+If you like a little crunch, press or roll a sprinkling of turbinado sugar on the surface of puff pastry before proceeding.
+Keep circles chilled until you are ready to make your pies.

-Combine the apples with the granulated sugar, cinnamon, cornstarch and lemon juice.
-Brush a very thin layer of egg wash on 1 of the pastry sheets and place a mound of apples on 1/2 of the sheet.
+Combine apples, sugar, cinnamon, cornstarch and lemon juice in a bowl.
+Brush a very thin layer of egg wash on one pastry circle and place a mound of apples on 1/2 of the sheet.

-Repeat with the remaining rounds.
-Place the pies on a baking sheet and brush with additional egg wash.
+Place pies on a baking sheet and brush with additional egg wash.
 Cut a few slits in the surface for venting.
-Bake 15 to 20 minutes or until the pastry is deep golden brown.
-Enjoy!

 By mixing apple varieties, you can choose from so many different apple flavors and textures.
 Here are a few of my pie favorites: Granny Smith, Pink Lady, Honeycrisp, Cameo, Braeburn and Fuji.
-There are many other delicious varieties as well, so feel free to experiment!
+Feel free to experiment.